-- (1) The percentage of shareholding is calculated based on 1,176,631,296 shares, being the total number of issued ordinary shares of the Company as at 31 December 2020. - (2) Such interest in shares is held by Intellinsight Holdings Limited ("Intellinsight"), a wholly-owned subsidiary of New Explorer Developments Limited which is wholly-owned by Mr Or Wai Sheun. - (3) Such interest in shares is owned by discretionary trusts of which Mr Lok Kung Chin, Hardy is the founder and a beneficiary respectively. - (4) Such interest in shares was held by the deceased spouse of Mr David John Shaw and the shares formed part of her estate.
-Following the Grant of Letters of Administration, sealed by the High Court of Hong Kong and a direction by the administrator of the estate, the shares were transferred to the beneficial ownership of Mr David John Shaw on 25 September 2020. - (5) The percentage of shareholding is calculated based on 4,438,967,838 shares, being the total number of issued ordinary shares of Polytec Asset as at 31 December 2020.
-Polytec Asset is an associated corporation of the Company. - (6) Such interest in shares of Polytec Asset is held by the spouse of Mr Lam Yung Hei.
+- (1) The percentage of shareholding is calculated based on 1,176,631,296 shares, being the total number of issued ordinary shares of the Company as at 31 December 2021. - (2) Such interest in shares is held by Intellinsight Holdings Limited ("Intellinsight"), a wholly-owned subsidiary of New Explorer Developments Limited which is wholly-owned by Mr Or Wai Sheun. - (3) Such interest in shares is owned by discretionary trusts of which Mr Lok Kung Chin, Hardy is the founder and a beneficiary respectively.